 |BIO 261L – 1 Credit (Lab)

 This is the laboratory part of Human Anatomy and is taken in conjunction with the main course.
 An introduction to common laboratory techniques and the process of science is presented.
 The laboratory experiments are designed to complement the topics presented in the companion lecture course.
-Topics include human cadaver, anatomical models, histology slides, cat dissections, fetal pig dissections.
+Topics include anatomical models and histology slides.

 |BIO 150 – 3 Credits